GoodRequest/passport-jwt-wrapper/README.md

 ### Functions
 Function used in project specific middlewares, or endpoints.
 - [`Login.getTokens(userID: string | number, familyID?: string | number)`](src/login/getTokens.ts): Used in the login endpoint and in refresh token endpoint.
 - [`PasswordReset.getToken(email: string)`](src/passwordReset/getToken.ts): Used in the reset password endpoint.
-Token created by this function should be sent to the user (probably by email)
+Token created by this function should be sent to the user (probably by email).
+This function is accessible without authorization, so it should not leak any information about users, that's why the execution should take approximately same time for valid and invalid input.
+More in the [constant time chapter](#constant-time-methods)
 - [`Invitation.getToken(userID: string | number)`](src/invitation/getToken.ts): Should be user in the user invitation endpoint.
 Returns token with given userID.

 ### Schemas